Sponsors and Community Partners

 The Library collaborates with the Ridgefield Arts Council on projects to promote the arts, including the 2012 creativity conference and the Cultural Festival.

 The Ridgefield Chamber of Commerce co-sponsors programs at the Library to help local businesses, entrepreneurs and job seekers.
-The Library also takes an active role in Chamber-sponsored events such as Fall for Ridgefield Weekend.
+The Library also takes an active role in Chamber-sponsored events such as the annual Holiday Stroll.

-The Library is proud to work with its neighbors in the Downtown Ridgefield organization on events such as the Ridgefield's Gone Country celebration coming up on May 4th.
+The Library is proud to work with its neighbors in the Downtown Ridgefield organization on events such as Fall in Love with Ridgefield.

 Ridgefield Action Committee for the Environment (RACE) co-sponsors programs throughout the year to encourage good stewardship of the environment.